-The term hydroponics means ‘working water’, stemming from the Latin word for water, “hydro”, and labor, “ponos”.
+The term hydroponics means ‘working water’, stemming from the Greek word for water, “hydro”, and labor, “ponos”.
 This subset of hydroculture involves growing plants without the use of soil, and instead using a nutrient rich water solution.

 Over the years, a number of system variations have been developed to better suit the plants and the operation.
 Most hydroponic production in the U.S. today is done in greenhouses.
 Hydroponics is quickly gaining popularity in places where traditional farming simply isn’t an option such as in large cities where there is little access to agriculturally viable land..